cowhorse7/startup/notes.md

-keyword 'defer' will delay code until the end chmod +x deploy.sh <-command to make a script executable DNS = Domain Name System
+keyword 'defer' will delay code until the end chmod +x deploy.sh <-command to make a script executable chmod changes a file's mode bits to control the access rights to a file DNS = Domain Name System
 You cannot use 'undefined' in JSON.
 Or single quotes.
+TLD = Top level domain (the final section of a domain name, such as click, com, org, etc) a root domain is a website name, like cs260.click, and a subdomain is a sub of that, like simon.cs260.click